That’s fine, we understand, and it’s probably for one of these reasons, right?

 Everyone’s going to be a better rider than you and you don’t want to embarrass yourself or be out of your depth.
 You’d rather stay at home than put yourself in that situation.

 This is a totally reasonable fear to have.
 We’ve probably all experienced something similar at some point in our lives.
-For me, I used to not want to go to football because I thought I’d be judged for being crap.
-That fear was completely unfounded and as soon as I got there I was having great fun (I even won the ‘Mr Personality’ award that they give to the kids who are rubbish).
+For me, I used to not want to go to football because I thought I’d be judged for being crap. at fear was completely unfounded and as soon as I got there I was having great fun (I even won the ‘Mr Personality’ award that they give to the kids who are rubbish).

 Bike festivals are boy’s clubs for blokes only